AndrewElaryan/ICAtoVetaConversion/README.md

 4. Repeat the following for each workday in a project
   a.
 Select the folder of the requisite workday
   b.
-Hold &quot;Shift&quot; and right click on the folder representing the workday
+Hold "Shift" and right click on the folder representing the workday
   c.
-Select &quot;Open PowerShell window here&quot or "Open Command Prompt Here";
+Select "Open PowerShell window here" or "Open Command Prompt Here";
   d.
-Copy and paste the following into the window and press &quot;Enter&quot;:
+Copy and paste the following into the window and press "Enter":

     `cd GPS & dir /s/b *.txt & zzlistgps.txt & cd .. & cd VIB & dir /s/b *.mat & zzlistvib.txt`